 If you completed either the TOEFL or IELTS more than two years ago, you MUST take one of the tests again.
 The testing agency will not verify scores that are more than two years old.
 If your score is below the minimum on the chosen language proficiency exam, you should consider retaking the exam of your choice before applying.

 You must upload legible scanned or digitized copies of your transcripts to the online application system.
 In addition, you must contact the academic institutions you list on your application and have them send official copies of your transcripts directly to:

 All applicants, regardless of whether they have a design background or not, must submit a link to their Web portfolios.
 Please read Preparing and Submitting a Portfolio carefully, as this is an part of your application for graduate study in the School of Design.

 Each applicant must submit a $75 application fee.

 The application for Fall 2021 admission will be available in October 2020.
 The application system will close on January 15th, 2021.

 Your Master’s Degree Contact

-Stacie Rohrbach is the Director of Graduate Studies at Carnegie Mellon’s School of Design.
+Donna Cardiff Frost is the Graduate Program Coordinator at Carnegie Mellon’s School of Design.
 She will be glad to discuss anything relevant to the program(s) of interest to you.
-Before contacting Stacie, please read this section of the Design School website thoroughly, as many frequently asked questions are answered here.
+Before contacting Donna, please read this section of the Design School website thoroughly, as many frequently asked questions are answered here.